-Mid January/mid February: After attending a community roundtable, I learned (along with most of the rest of the room) that the county was going to open the application lottery process for housing assistance this year – the first time in 2 years.
-I scrambled to learn all I could about the application (attending trainings, reading online, etc.), what information was required, and then put together my own workshop to offer assistance to those in the community who needed help or had questions.
+- After attending a community roundtable, I learned (along with most of the rest of the room) that the county was going to open the application lottery process for housing assistance this year – the first time in 2 years.
+I scrambled to learn all I could about the application (attending trainings, reading online, etc.), what information was required, and then put together a workshop for the community.
 I got some interesting reactions from colleagues when I pulled this together – some seemed really skeptical it would be successful and thought I had bit off more than I could chew, others seemed excited for the way I was digging in to the job.
-The workshop ended up being incredibly successful – over 20 people attending in person, which is huge for adult programs in the area.
+The workshop ended up being incredibly successful – over 20 people attending in person, which is huge for adult programs in this area.
 My manager was also able to wrangle some support from county housing employees as well (using his awesome connections) – they had nothing but praise for how well prepared I was and joked repeatedly they should offer me a job.

-My manager also gave me the opportunity to jump in and offer support on behalf of the library to the Auburn Marshallese community for a cultural event.
+- My manager also gave me the opportunity to step into a partnership with the Auburn Marshallese community.
 My involvement grew to writing questions and interviewing a special guest they flew in from the Marshall Islands – Alson Kelen, Director of theWaan Aelõñ in Majel (“Canoes of the Marshall Islands”), or WAM Program.
 I also took the footage of our interview and edited it down (the conversation was well over an hour, Alson is an excellent storyteller – I edited it to around 20 minutes of more focused discourse), adding in images and videos where relevant for more engaged viewing.
 I also attended the cultural event on behalf of the library and videoed the speakers who presented there.
-The whole experience was so much fun and really interesting, I loved the idea that I got to help preserve some of their Marshallese culture through the video work I did.
-It was actually intended to be the beginning of a larger video project documenting Marshallese culture for the younger generation growing up off-island in Auburn, done in partnership with the Burke Museum.
-For obvious reasons, those plans got disrupted.
+It was actually intended to be the beginning of a larger video project documenting Marshallese culture for the younger generation growing up off-island in Auburn, done in partnership with the Burke Museum – but, for obvious reasons, those plans got disrupted.

-End of March/May: As we transitioned to working online, we started figuring out what our online footprint would look like.
-The children’s librarians started recording storytimes and I joined the social media team to assist with captioning videos.
+- As we transitioned to working online, we started figuring out what our online footprint would look like.
+The children’s librarians started recording storytimes and I joined the Auburn Library social media team to assist with captioning those videos.
 I ended up creating a short tutorial video for my coworkers on how to do captioning on Facebook which my manager decided to share with the system at large.
-I made a sequel video as well – this resulted in me meeting virtually with some staff from elsewhere in the system who needed some extra assistance with captioning.
+I made a sequel video as well – this resulted in me meeting virtually with staff from elsewhere in the system who needed extra assistance with captioning.
 It was fun to interact with and help train them.

-In frustration with the slow transition of the KCLS website to something more direct and user friendly during a time of high-demand with quarantine, I created my own website of resources, support, and information related to COVID-19.
+- In frustration with the slow transition of the KCLS website to something more direct and user friendly, I created my own website of resources, support, and information related to COVID-19.
 I used KCLS branding on it as I was promoting library offerings, and it got utilized quite a bit by our local community (where it was promoted by our librarian group during the time that KCLS was figuring out how to reformat their actual webpage).
 I created a blog post where I discuss this project in more detail.
-I also volunteered to help provide virtual support services, which morphed into being asked to help co-lead a collaboration with the Seattle Public Library on a new project called Your Next Job.
+I also volunteered to help provide virtual support services, which morphed into being asked to help co-lead a new, intra-library system collaboration with the Seattle Public Library on a project called Your Next Job.

-And I joined the online team of content creators, writing blog posts and creating book lists as well as compiling a list of Senior Centers in the county and updating what services they are providing.
+- I also joined the online team of content creators, writing blog posts and creating book lists as well as compiling a list of Senior Centers in the county and updating what services they are providing.

-November/December: With transition on the horizon, I wasn’t able to accomplish much in the last couple months of my time as a librarian.
-My focus instead was on wrapping up loose ends, preparing roles to transition to others, etc. I did connect KCLS with a career advisor from Green River College to begin conversations about building a more robust relationship going forward.
-Unfortunately, I think that will fall by the wayside since there’s a lot involved and I won’t be around to champion connecting to local colleges going forward (everyone already has a lot on their plates, plus my background of working in higher education and libraries I think puts me in a unique place to see how the two could work together).
-I ended the month with a lovely farewell party in Zoom which concluded with a surprise in-person house visit from my manager, presenting a goodbye gift of a “Personal Library Kit” (transforming one’s personal collection of books into a functional lending library) and a quick hug.
+- With my transition back out of a librarian role on the horizon, much of these last two months were dedicated to wrapping up loose ends, preparing roles to transition to others, etc. I ended the month with a lovely farewell party in Zoom which concluded with a surprise in-person house visit from my manager, presenting a goodbye gift of a “Personal Library Kit” (transforming one’s personal collection of books into a functional lending library) and a quick hug.
 Of course I was crying pretty much the entire time.